In this article, we will present you our methods of raising and holding the drones in our bee colonies

 Usually, after five days, there are eggs and larvae in the first comb, which is moved above the queen excluder(Langstroth hives) and a new drone-comb is introduced in his place.

 In case the first comb is not full with eggs and larvae, it means the colonie has no natural disposition to raise drones.
-To fix this, we must suppliment with frames of capped worker brood from other families and repeat the process.
+To fix this, we must suppliment with frames of capped worker brood from other colonies and repeat the process.

 The first comb is introduced 40 days before grafting, meanwhile this, we feed the colonies with syrup to encourage the bees to built the comb and the queen to lay.